 Pillow People mania reached sufficient heights in the 1980s and 1990s that set designers for film and television projects began adding them to scenes.
 The Window Rattler frequently popped up on Full House; Sweet Dreams makes an appearance in the 1988 Tom Hanks film Big; and Punky Pillow cameos in 1987’s Adventures in Babysitting.

 A true sign of success is fending off copycat products from companies looking to capitalize on your brand recognition.
 Pillow People was no different: Bibb Company released Dream Pals, a line of sleep companions that licensed characters from Pound Puppies.
-Similarly square-faced, they went by names like Rip Van Rabbit and Bunky Bear.
+They were similarly square-faced and went by names like Rip Van Rabbit and Bunky Bear.

 Pillow People sold strongly from 1986 to 1991, but were eventually phased out to make room for a line dubbed Pillow Stars that featured recognizable characters based on licensed properties.
 Among the more popular sellers: Trolls, the California Raisins, Teenage Mutant Ninja Turtles, and Disney characters including Mickey Mouse, the Little Mermaid, and Snow White.
 (The latter was accessorized with a tiny Dopey.)

 While the line was briefly revived in 1996, the Pillow People have since gone dormant.
 Ad agency Omlet bought a stake in the brand in 2011 but has yet to pursue any product.
-If you’re still desperate for a bedtime buddy, they’re usually available on eBay, often at premium collector's prices.
-A Window Rattler in "very good" condition recently sold for $250.
+If you’re still desperate for a bedtime buddy, they’re usually available on eBay: A Sweet Dreams is currently available for $500.